andreadeoli/Twitter/README.md

   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline
   * [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [x] User can switch between Timeline and Mention views using tabs.
+  * [x] User can view their home timeline tweets.
+  * [x] User can view the recent mentions of their username.
+  * [x] User can compose tweets.
+* [x] User can navigate to view their own profile
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+* [x] User can click on the profile image in any tweet to see another user's profile.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+  * [x] Profile view should include that user's timeline

 The following **optional** features are implemented: